 Established over three decades ago, the annual Cambridge International Symposium on Economic Crime has established itself as a unique vehicle for promoting greater understanding of the real and practical issues involved in preventing and controlling economic crime, corruption and abuse, and thereby facilitating meaningful international co-operation.

 Based at Jesus College, the Symposium is organised by a number of leading academic and research institutions around the world with the active support of many governments and organisations.
 You can read more on the Symposium website.

-The MCR's Graduate Conference offers students the chance to make the most of the collegiate system.
-It is open to all members of the Jesus College community, who come to hear what the graduates have been working on during the previous year.
-Around 15 graduate students give oral presentations throughout the day and many more students present their research as posters over lunch.
+The MCR's Postgraduate Conference offers students the chance to make the most of the collegiate system.
+It is open to all members of the Jesus College community, who come to hear what the postgraduates have been working on during the previous year.
+Around 15 students give oral presentations throughout the day and many more present their research as posters over lunch.
 The conference ends with a keynote speech by a leading academic.
 Please email the MCR's Academic Officer on email@example.com if you would like to find out more about the conferences.

-Graduate engineer Chis de Saxe said: “The Graduate Conference is a fantastic opportunity to learn about the important research contributions your fellow Jesuans are making, in a relaxed day of interesting talks and socialising.
+Postgraduate engineer Chris de Saxe said: “The Postgraduate Conference is a fantastic opportunity to learn about the important research contributions your fellow Jesuans are making, in a relaxed day of interesting talks and socialising.
 It’s also a great platform to practise presenting your work to a very forgiving audience!
 I would highly recommend making the time to attend and especially presenting if you can, even as a first year.”

 The Keywords Project

 The Keywords Project is a collaboration between Jesus College and the University of Pittsburgh which seeks to continue the work done by Raymond Williams in his book Keywords, published in 1976.